Like a college freshman trying to get into a nightclub, teenagers interested in running a marathon may find that their ID won't work.

 - The psychological stress associated with such a grueling distance.

-- For females, the risk of nutrition-related problems like eating disorders and calorie deficiencies.
+- There are risks of nutrition-related problems like eating disorders and calorie deficiencies.

 - Heat stress and its effect on minors compared to adults.